QingtaoPan/QingtaoPan.github.io/_pages/about.md

 I'm currently a 1st-year PhD student in the department of computer and data science, Case Western Reserve University, advised by Prof. [Shuo Li](https://case.edu/bme/people/primary-faculty/shuo-li).
 My research interests lie in Multimodal Large Language Models, Efficient Inferencing, Diffusion Models, and Medical Imaging.
 Email: qingtaopan33@gmail.com

 # 🔥 News
+- *2026.06*: 🎉 One paper is accepted by IEEE TCSVT
 - *2026.06*: 🎉 One paper is accepted by ECCV 2026
 - *2026.06*: 🎉 One paper is accepted by MICCAI 2026
 - *2026.04*: 🎉 One paper is accepted by ICML 2026